st3v3nmw/sidekick/README.md

 # Sidekick

-A CLI tool that understands your natural language commands and executes them for you.
+A terminal assistant that understands your natural language commands and executes them for you.

 It's simple, just ask your sidekick to do something 😊: